HOME SEARCH ALL TOPICS

 By the webmaster based on firsthand recollections and additional research

-Green Shield stamps were first loyalty stamps in the UK, although they were not the first loyalty scheme.
-That was the Co-op's dividend scheme which worked differently.
-The stamps were given away by participating retailers nationally, and the number of stamps depended on the how much was spent.
-We stuck them into a free book printed with outlines showing where to stick the stamps.
-This made them less likely to lose and easy to count.
+Customers stuck their stamps into a book which was given away free and printed with outlines showing where to stick the stamps.
+This made them less likely to get lost and easier to count.
 When a book was full, it could be exchanged for a new one at any participating retail outlet.
-Gifts could be chosen from a catalogue along with the price in stamps of each item.
+Gifts could be chosen from a catalogue along which gave the price in stamps of each item.
 Green Shield stamps could not be exchanged for money.

 Green shield stamp book